gawlk/gawlk/README.md

 - [Nummus](https://github.com/gawlk/nummus): An app that displays a clear summary of your investments
 - Populus: Meet people in a virtual map (open video and audio chat)
 - [ruelle](https://github.com/gawlk/ruelle): A very tiny customizable file based [router](https://www.npmjs.com/package/ruelle) for vue and vite
-- syp: Secure your profits - A [website](https://syp.tech) that helps you invest in crypto while still being safe

 Done: